See a map of Better Buffalo Fund Target Investment Areas.

-The Transit Oriented Development (TOD) is open to adaptive reuse or infill capital projects located in downtown Buffalo development areas along Main Street, Niagara Street, Bailey Avenue, Utica Street, Grant Street and Fillmore Avenue corridors.
+The Transit Oriented Development (TOD) is open to adaptive reuse or infill capital projects located in downtown Buffalo development areas within a half-mile walking distance of Buffalo transit stops on Bailey Avenue, Grant Street, Main Street, Niagara Street, Utica Street and Fillmore Avenue corridors.

 - For-profit businesses